cloudmesh-community/book/chapters/class/organization-516.md

 or

 > "I really enjoyed taking this class and having maximum flexibility to
-> schedule the lectures."
+> schedule the lectures. ..."

 or

-> "The lessons learned from this class were adopted within my company."
+> "The lessons learned from this class were adopted within my company. ..."

+or

+> "I wanted to sincerely thank you for all the guidance you provided
+> in this course.
+My learning in cloud computing has enhanced a
+> lot because of this course and also because of your continuous guidance. ... "

+or

+> "Thanks to the material you thauhgt I got a job at Intel. ..."

-Furthermore you should know that the way we teach the class has also been adopted in STEM classes.
+Furthermore ,you should know that the way we teach the class has also been adopted in STEM classes.
 As a result a team coached by Gregor von Laszewski won an award at the FLL Robotics World Championship.
 The certainly had lots of fun and integrated their own ideas into the project that won the award.
+This year the team has also won the best presentation award in Indiana State, showcasing that presenting your results is an important aspect that others recognize earlly on.

 ### Uniqueness